Print Friendly, PDF & Email

 Missionary Information

-Deuel, Timothy and Karla – Papua New Guinea
+Allen, Josh and Erin, Millie, Harley, and Marcie – Papua New Guinea

 We felt the call to medial missions separately during high school / early college years and met on a 6-month mission trip with MercyShips in The Gambia in 2002.
 After getting married God continued to lead our family overseas through medical and nursing schools.

 He brought us to Kudjip in 2014, a year after Mark finished his family practice residency at In His IMAGE in Tulsa, Oklahoma.
 He now focuses on maternity care, medical education and public health efforts at Nazarene Health Ministries.
-Esther completed her RN training and has participated in patient education for non-communicable diseases at Kudjip.
-She currently teaches art for elementary students and cares for our two younger children at home while Anna and Levi attend the MK school on station.
+Esther completed her RN training and has participated in patient education in the past.
+She currently assists in the elementary and high schools where our children attend, in addition to serving on numerous teams for the mission community.

 We are so thankful for the opportunity to serve here in the highlands of PNG!